 While at Drexel, Ms. Casey worked as a research assistant and was the 2011 Research Day Winner, for her work, Computation and Modeling (Non-Bio) Category – “Thinking Outside the Box – A Practitioner's Guide to Xbox Forensics.
 After receiving her AAS from Philadelphia Community College in Digital Forensics, Ms. Casey completed an internship with the Montgomery County Computer Crime Lab in Pennsylvania.

 Ms. Casey’s research interests include network and RAM forensics, cybersecurity, malware, steganography, artificial intelligence, and the forensic analysis of non-traditional devices.
 Some of her selected conference proceedings and journal publications include the IEEE Wireless Telecommunications Symposium in Europe, the Conference on Digital Forensics, Security, and Law (ADFSL), and the International Conference on Digital Forensics and Cyber Crime.

 As a finalist in the US Cyber Challenge, Ms. Casey was awarded a scholarship to and attended the 2013 East-Coast USCC Cyber Security Camp sponsored by DHS in Roanoke, VA.
 She was also a US Cyber Challenge finalist and scholarship recipient in 2014 and 2015.
-Ms. Casey does consultation work for law enforcement as well as the private sector and is currently a doctoral student pursuing a degree in Technology and Artificial Intelligence at Capitol Technology University in Washington, DC.
+Ms. Casey does consultation work for law enforcement as well as the private sector.

 Ms. Casey facilitates GMercyU’s Girls Who Code after-school program teaching programming to girls ages 12 through 16 years old in order to encourage females to pursue careers in computing and technology where women are currently underrepresented.